 Declaimer: Please refrain from purchasing this popular resource for an interview lesson or a formal observation.
 This is because planning your own lessons including using your own lesson PowerPoints is a fundamental skill of a qualified/unqualified teacher that will be reviewed during these scenarios outlined above

-A structured A level Chemistry lesson including starter activity, AfL work tasks and lesson slides with answers on the rate determining step
+A complete lesson including starter activity, AfL work tasks and main work tasks (all with answers included) an Introduction to Amines

 By the end of this lesson KS5 students should be able to: